A new logistics centre in the Amsterdam region

 Attracted by Amsterdam’s connectivity and reputation in life sciences

 Amsterdam’s status as a global hub for the life sciences industry helped the city attract Cryoport’s interest.
 Currently, it’s home to pioneering startups, collaborations and researchers, and has an excellent infrastructure for the import and export of pharmaceuticals.
-The city is also home to many prominent scientific organisations, including the Netherlands Cancer Institute and the European Medicines Agency, which moved into its new temporary office in Amsterdam earlier this year.
+The city is also home to many prominent scientific organisations, including the Netherlands Cancer Institute (NKI) and the European Medicines Agency, which moved into its new temporary office in Amsterdam earlier this year.

 Jerrell Shelton, Cryoport’s CEO, said, "The demand for comprehensive global support of regenerative therapies is growing rapidly.
 We are happy to add Amsterdam to our global network with its excellent connectivity and reputation as one of Europe's leading life sciences hubs.”
 Continuing, he added that choosing Amsterdam for the centre “allows us to more effectively support our global biopharmaceutical client base throughout the research, clinical and commercialization phases of their revolutionary regenerative therapies.”